Special Needs Travel to Barbados

-The best bet for wheelchair accessible transportation right now is to connect with one of the many taxi services catering to special needs clients.
-Experienced drivers are happy to cater to all of your needs while visiting the island from airport pick up to island tours.
+The best bet for wheelchair accessible transportation right now is to connect with one of the many taxi services catering to individual needs clients.
+Experienced drivers are happy to provide to all of your needs while visiting the island from airport pick up to island tours.

 For more information on mobility and transportation in Barbados, please refer to our Special Needs Travel – Mobility and Transportation Guide.

 Barbados boasts a large number of well-equipped hotels and villas across the island that offer wheelchair accessible rooms, lifts and other amenities such as beach wheelchair rentals.

 For more information on where to stay while visiting Barbados, please refer to the Totally Barbados Special Needs Travel – Accommodation Guide.

 With so many restaurants serving to a wide range of budgets and tastes, several restaurants in Barbados are entirely accessibility by wheelchair.

 For those looking to self-cater, grocery stores are generally wheelchair accessible or visit Bridgetown’s largest fruit and vegetable market for a genuinely Bajan culinary experience.